2012 Washington elections: Lieutenant governor

-General election

 Secretary of State

 Incumbent Republican Secretary of State Sam Reed declined to run for re-election to a fourth term.
 The general election was won by Republican Thurston County auditor Kim Wyman, who defeated Democratic state senator Kathleen Drew by under one percentage point, resulting in the smallest statewide margin in 2012.

-Attorney General
+Attorney general

-Incumbent Republican Attorney General Rob McKenna retired to run for governor and did not seek a third term.
+Incumbent Republican attorney general Rob McKenna retired to run for governor and did not seek a third term.
 Two King County Councilmembers, Republican Reagan Dunn and Democrat Bob Ferguson, faced off in the general election.
 Ferguson ultimately won the election.

 State Treasurer

 Incumbent Democratic Treasurer James McIntire ran for re-election to a second term.

 State Auditor

 Incumbent Democratic Auditor Brian Sonntag declined to run for re-election to a sixth term.
 Democratic state representative Troy Kelley won the election, defeating Republican James Watkins.